-Coursera has a consumer rating of 2.58 stars from 48 reviews indicating that most customers are generally dissatisfied with their purchases.
-Consumers complaining about Coursera most frequently mention free trial problems.
-Coursera ranks 100th among Education Other sites.
+Coursera has a consumer rating of 2.46 stars from 52 reviews indicating that most customers are generally dissatisfied with their purchases.
+Coursera ranks 127th among Education Other sites.

 I took about 30 courses from this site and all of them were well made and educational.
 As they say - stay hungry, stay curious!